teyinlml/minliangliu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working in the [Tissue Mechanics Lab](http://www.tml.gatech.edu/) at the Wallace H. Coulter Department of Biomedical Engineering, Georgia Institute of Technology and Emory University.
-I received a Ph.D. degree in Mechanical Engineering from Georgia Institute of Technology (Advisor: [Dr. Wei Sun](https://bme.gatech.edu/bme/faculty/Wei-Sun)), in 2020.
+I am currently working as a Postdoctoral Fellow in the [Tissue Mechanics Lab](http://www.tml.gatech.edu/) at the Wallace H. Coulter Department of Biomedical Engineering, Georgia Institute of Technology and Emory University.
+I received a Ph.D. degree in Mechanical Engineering from Georgia Institute of Technology, in 2020 (advisor: [Dr. Wei Sun](https://bme.gatech.edu/bme/faculty/Wei-Sun), co-advisor: [Dr. H. Jerry Qi](https://www.me.gatech.edu/faculty/qi)).
 Previously, I received a B.Eng. degree in Mechatronic Engineering from Zhejiang University, in 2015.

 My research interests include:
 * Identification of constitutive parameters by solving inverse problems.